-Generally, on your console you will find a username is printed on the command prompt.
-But in some shell such as csh, by default you will not see your username there.
-So this command particularly is used with the shell which don’t print the username on their shell.
+Generally, on your command prompt you will find a username is printed on the command prompt.
+But in some shells such as csh, by default you will not see your username there.
+So this command particularly is used with the shell which doesn’t print the username on their shell.

-This command only have two options. --help and --version.
+whoami command only has two options. --help and --version.

 % whoamin --help

-This options will output the same information with man whoami
+The output is the same information as man whoami.

 % whoami --version

 While --version will show you the version of whoami in your system

 The Whoami command has the same output as command id -un.
 It also prints the username of the current user.

 The whoami command is also used when you are doing